 - Cities outside of the Tucson metropolitan area include Benson, Catalina, Oracle, and Green Valley.

-- Unemployment in Tucson is 4.8% while the number of employees grew by 3.33% last year.
+- Unemployment in Tucson is 7.9% according to the BLS, while the number of employees grew by 3.3% last year.

 - Median age in Tucson is 39 years, with 59% of the population between the ages of 18 and 64.

-After taking a breather this year, the University of Arizona Economic and Business Research Center (EBRC) forecasts nonfarm employment in the Tucson MSA will grow by 3.6% next year, and an average of 1.5% in both 2022 and 2023.
+After taking a breather this year, the University of Arizona Economic and Business Research Center (EBRC) forecasts nonfarm employment in the Tucson MSA will grow by 3.4% next year, and an average of 1.4% per year between 2022 and 2024.